Optimized computation of tight focusing of short pulses using mapping to periodic space: Conclusions

-We have presented an open-source implementation (see \cite{hichi}) of a method for optimized numerical computation of tight focusing of short electromagnetic pulses with arbitrary longitudinal and transverse variation of polarization, phase and amplitude.
+We have presented an open-source implementation (see \cite{hichi}) of a method for optimized numerical computation of tight focusing of short electromagnetic pulses with arbitrary longitudinal and transverse variation of polarization, phase, and amplitude.
 The method is based on mapping 3D space to and from a periodic domain, which can have a much smaller size than that required for the straightforward computation.
 For example, for the case of a two-cycle pulse focused with f-number~$=0.3$, the computational costs for both run time and memory can be reduced by a factor of almost 6, while the introduced error with respect to the field strength does not exceed 0.1\% of the peak value.

 We use a spectral solver to avoid numerical dispersion and to make it possible to advance the field state over an arbitrary time interval within one iteration.
-This provides an opportunity to perform computations of practical interest within minutes on a personal computer.
+This provides an opportunity to perform computations of practical interest within minutes on a personal~computer.

-The method and its implementation has been validated by the comparison with the direct computation and also with the results of analytical computations based on the paraxial approximation for Gaussian beams.
+The method and its implementation ha{ve} been validated by the comparison with the {straightforward computations (i.e., without using the described method)} and also with the results of analytical computations based on the paraxial approximation for Gaussian beams.
 We have also considered tight focusing of a laser pulse with a circular flat-top transverse profile.
 We apply the method to compute the peak achievable intensity as a function of f-number, indicating the potential benefit of using tight focusing for reaching high field strength with current and future laser facilities.
+Two realistic applications are also demonstrated including the focusing of an ideal and a real laser beam profile with imperfect wavefronts.
+These extend the potential utilization of our technique with performing simulations with real experimental data and an enhanced correction of experimental focus quality even for low repetition rate lasers that will have a high impact on future~experiments.